 Suboxone Risks and Precautions

 Suboxone should only be taken under medical supervision with a doctor’s prescription.
 Misuse of Suboxone can cause life-threatening breathing problems, overdose, and death.
-Some drug users shoot up (inject) Suboxone.
-This is a dangerous practice and can lead to serious health problems, infections, and opioid withdrawal symptoms such as diarrhea, vomiting, anxiety, cramps, and drug cravings.
+Particularly concerning is the practice of shooting up (injecting) Suboxone.
+This is a dangerous method of using Suboxone and can lead to serious health problems, infections, and opioid withdrawal symptoms such as diarrhea, vomiting, anxiety, cramps, and drug cravings.

 Suboxone should not be used “as needed” to relieve opioid withdrawal symptoms.
-The use of Suboxone by people who are not opioid-dependent can result in death.[2]
-Suboxone can interact with other medicines such as pain pills, sleeping pills, antihistamines, antidepressants, and anxiety medications.
-Therefore, it’s important to tell the prescribing physician about all the other medications you are on.
-Do not substitute Suboxone for other medications that contain buprenorphine, as they may contain different amounts of the active ingredients.
+The use of Suboxone by people who are not opioid-dependent can result in death.
+[2] Suboxone can interact with many other commonly prescribed and over-the-counter medications such as pain pills, sleeping pills, antihistamines, antidepressants, and anxiety medications.
+These Suboxone drug interactions can put you at risk of serious adverse effects.
+Therefore, it’s important to tell your prescribing physician about all the other medications you are taking.
+Also, never substitute Suboxone for other buprenorphine-containing products without your healthcare provider’s approval, as they may contain different amounts of the active ingredients.

 Always keep Suboxone out of reach of children.
-Accidental consumption of Suboxone by a child is an emergency and can lead to death.
+Accidental consumption of Suboxone by a child is an emergency and can be fatal.
 If you have been prescribed Suboxone, do not drive or operate heavy machinery until you have observed how the medication affects you.
-Do not drink alcohol while on Suboxone, as this can lead to loss of consciousness and death.
+Do not drink alcohol while on Suboxone, as this can lead to slowed breathing, loss of consciousness, and death.

 Suboxone Side Effects